-While the intersectionality and life course perspectives may help to provide unique theoretical lenses on women's empowerment research, substantial progress has been made on the fronts of data collection and designs, which are critically important to address some of the challenges identified in existing literature.
+While the intersectionality and life course perspectives may help to provide unique theoretical lenses on women's empowerment research, substantial progress has been made on the data collection and design fronts, which are critically important for addressing some of the challenges identified in the existing literature.

 First, we see promising growth of longitudinal data collection and its application.
-As mentioned earlier in the review, data sources such as Demographic Health Surveys are incredibly useful resources for research on women's empowerment, particularly when it comes to gauge trends over time.
-However, repeated cross-sectional designs are limited in their ability to address issues such as reverse causality and endogeneity, or to sort out age, period and cohort effects.
-In comparison, longitudinal panel design is superior in these aspects as it follows the same households/individuals over time and is able to monitor changes at different levels.
+As mentioned earlier in the review, data sources such as Demographic Health Surveys are incredibly useful resources for research on women's empowerment, particularly when it comes to gauging trends over time.
+However, repeated cross-sectional designs are limited in their ability to address issues such as reverse causality and endogeneity, or to sort out age, period, and cohort effects.
+In comparison, longitudinal panel design is superior in these aspects, as it follows the same households/individuals over time and is able to monitor changes at different levels.

-A full integration with the life course perspective is thus possible as longitudinal data is uniquely suited to examine synchronization of life events and implications for women's empowerment across the life span and to identify critical turning points.
-Panel survey data is still relatively rare in the Global South as it is often expensive to collect such data, requires an enormous amount of time, and is often prone to attrition problems where labor migration is prevalent.
-Nonetheless, tremendous progress has been made in the past decades in longitudinal data collection and their applications in the Global South.
-Examples include the India Human Development Survey, China Family Panel Studies, Indonesia Family Life Survey, Cebu Longitudinal Health and Nutrition Survey, with most of them covering multiple domains of women's empowerment, including intra-household decision making, freedom of mobility, control of resources, as well as various outcome measures for women and children.
-Recent studies have taken advantage of panel data and have investigated topics such as durability and diffusion of women's empowerment, influences of early life events such as reproductive transitions on women's empowerment, health consequences of chronic life strain and cumulative disadvantages women face across the lifespan (Akter & Chindarkar 2020, Chen et al 2019, Reed 2021).
+A full integration with the life course perspective is thus possible as longitudinal data is uniquely suited to examine the synchronization of life events and implications for women's empowerment across the life span and to identify critical turning points.
+Panel survey data is still relatively rare in the Global South, as such data is often expensive to collect, requires an enormous amount of time, and is often prone to attrition problems where labor migration is prevalent.
+Nonetheless, tremendous progress has been made in the past decades in longitudinal data collection and the applications of these data in the Global South.
+Examples include the India Human Development Survey, China Family Panel Studies, Indonesia Family Life Survey, and Cebu Longitudinal Health and Nutrition Survey, with most of them covering multiple domains of women's empowerment, including intra-household decision-making, freedom of mobility, control over resources, as well as various outcome measures for women and children.
+Recent studies have taken advantage of panel data and have investigated topics such as the durability and diffusion of women's empowerment, influences of early life events such as reproductive transitions on women's empowerment, and the health consequences of chronic life strain and the cumulative disadvantages that women face across the lifespan (Akter and Chindarkar 2020, Chen et al. 2019, Reed 2021).